 - feeling light headed

-- itchiness in the vulval area – talk to your doctor as this could be an infection and might need treatment
+- itchiness on or around the vulval area – talk to your doctor as this could be an infection and might need treatment

 Rare side effects